Gregans Castle Hotel

 Geographically, Gregans Castle Hotel occupies a unique position in Ballyvaughan Village.

-Drive 30 minutes in one direction to reach the Cliffs of Moher and the crashing waves of the Atlantic ocean.
-Drive down the twisty roads in the opposite direction and you’ll find the Burren, a bleak, barren landscape with neolithic structures and ancient burial tombs.
+30 minutes in one direction is the Cliffs of Moher and the crashing waves of the Atlantic ocean.
+In the opposite direction, is the Burren, a bleak, barren landscape with neolithic structures and ancient burial tombs.

 Most anyone visiting Ireland wants to see the Cliffs of Moher.
 They’re Ireland’s number 1 attraction for a reason, but you also shouldn’t miss a visit to the Burren!